neonephos/outreach/documents/outreach_committee_playbook/ambassadors/ambassador_program_outline.md

 - The members of the Evaluation Committee voted in by the Ambassador SIG.
   - The term of an Evaluation Committee member starts January 1st and ends January 1st the following year.
+  - Members of the Evaluation Committee may leave the committee any time by notifying the Ambassador SIG.
 - Members of the Evaluation Committee must be members of the Ambassador SIG

 ### Process